openssl/openssl/.github/SUPPORT.md

-For *questions* on how to use OpenSSL or what went wrong when you tried something, our primary resource is the mailing list openssl-users@openssl.org, where you can get help from others in the OpenSSL community (which includes the developers as time permits).
+For *questions* on how to use OpenSSL or what went wrong when you tried something, our primary resource is the mailing list openssl-users@openssl.org, where you can get help from others in the OpenSSL community (which includes the developers as time permits).mjg,gt,.y.yu/''8pu'

 Only subscribers can post to openssl-users@openssl.org (although the archives are public).